hangman121/OS-Project/README.md

 ## Files

 - `index.html`: This file contains the HTML structure of the memory allocation simulator.
 It provides the user interface for interacting with the simulator.
-The user can enter the process size, select a partition for allocation and deallocation, and perform the corresponding actions.
+The user can enter the process size, select a partition from 0 to 5 for allocation and deallocation, and perform the corresponding actions.

 - `style.css`: This file contains the CSS styles for the memory allocation simulator.
 It defines the layout, colors, and formatting of the different elements in the simulator's user interface.